fairDataSociety/fairOS-docs/docs/fairOS-dfs/quick-start.md

 ```

 :::info
 FairOS-dfs is still in testnet.
-While running the server use `--network` as testnet and `--rpc` endpoint should point to a sepolia node, irrespective of the network you are using for Swarm.
+While running the server use `--ens-network` as testnet and `--rpc` endpoint should point to a sepolia node, irrespective of the network you are using for Swarm.
 :::

 :::info